 Being conscious of your audience can help you anticipate their needs and desires.
 Your name should appeal to them, not just you.

 It is time to start generating unique brand name ideas.
 Be unique, be captivating, be bold.
-You can browse Squadhelp’s name ideas page for inspiration.
+You can browse Squadhelp’s name ideas page for inspiration, or have a go at using the Squadhelp business name generator.

 Whether you are crowdsourcing or coming up with names on your own, bring your team together and try out naming activity to start generating creative business names using our list of types.